VC444/College-Scheduler-Bot/README.md

 # College-Scheduler-Bot
 This bot helps you keep track of your exams and homeworks.
 I am currently working on integrating it with facebook messenger.
+Built using Amazon Lex, AWS Lambda, and Dynamo DB.

 ## Scheduler.js
 This lambda function fires when the user wants to add/delete an exam or homework to his/her scheduler.